LoveThinkinghard/MCM-2019-Problem-C-Solution/README.md

 Because it's hard to use gifs in a pdf paper, we would like to share them with you guys.
 Just take what you want.

+## Notice
+We provide no thinking, and no figure can be used in your paper.

 ## Acknowledgement
 The latitude and longitude data of 461 counties come from [SimpleMaps.com](https://simplemaps.com/data/us-cities), which is for free.
 Great Thanks!